The door clicks shut. You lean against the threshold with the whirlwind of school pick-up, homework, dinner, bath time and bedtime behind you. Whew.

 “The only thing I could do was bless the water, Aboni,” Ayitevi whispered.
 “It was the only thing I could do for dinner, and the kids are going to bed hungry again.”

 The weight of their circumstances pressed down on Aboni.
 Things had changed drastically during the past couple of years.
-Work, opportunities, even gardening—all impacted in one way or another by uncontrollable circumstances such as the pandemic, the drought and inflation.
+Work, opportunities, even gardening—all impacted in one way or another by uncontrollable circumstances such as drought and inflation.

 “It’s all you could do, Ayitevi.
 We will work as hard as we can to get our family through this.”